Policy document

 The Chairman of the London University Board of Studies in English stated in 1988 that students reading for honours degrees in English often wrote essays full of errors in grammar and spelling.
 As such degree students will be amongst the elite teachers of English in the future, the prospects for improved teaching standards are poor unless special training is given.
 Many teachers of English have not even reached GCE Advanced Level in the subject.

 A modern GCSE or GCE pass is itself no guarantee of good standards.
-The Daily Telegraph, on 21/12/1989, published extracts from documents of the Northern Examining Association, giving guidance on standards required for the award of particular grades in GCSE English language and literature.
-The documents included an example of a candidate's work which the board thought was so outstanding that it merited an A grade, 'despite lapses in spelling, structure and punctuation.'
+The Daily Telegraph, on 21 December 1989, published extracts from documents of the Northern Examining Association, giving guidance on standards required for the award of particular grades in GCSE English language and literature.
+The documents included an example of a candidate's work which the board thought was so outstanding that it merited an A grade, 'despite lapses in spelling, structure and punctuation'.
 As one teacher, who would have awarded it a C grade, commented: 'Almost every paragraph the candidate writes displays evidence of the difficulties he has in expressing himself, yet the examiners commend his fluency, range of sentence construction, maturity and eloquence.'

 3. EDUCATION